BoltzExchange/boltz-backend/docs/lifecycle.md

 }
 ```

-## Reverse Submarine Swaps
+### Reverse Submarine Swaps

-Reverse swaps are from lightning to onchain coins.
-In this scenario the user generates a preimage, creates SHA256 hash of it and sends that hash to Boltz.
-With that hash Boltz creates a hold invoice, that can only be settled when the preimage is revealed to the boltz backend.
-The user pays that invoice, but the lightning coins are not transferred to Boltz yet because it doesn't know the preimage.
-Therefore, the backend locks up onchain coins using the same hash so that these can be claimed with the preimage.
-When the claim transaction is broadcasted by the user, Boltz detects the preimage and in turn claims the lightning coins.
+"Reverse Submarine Swaps" move bitcoin from Lightning to the chain.
+Again, "chain" can refer to the Bitcoin mainchain or, for instance, the Liquid sidechain.
+"Reverse Submarine Swaps" start with the client generating a preimage, then a SHA256 hash of it and sending that hash to Boltz.
+With this hash Boltz creates a hold invoice, that can only be settled when the preimage is revealed.
+The user pays the invoice, but the Lightning payment doesn't execute yet because Boltz doesn't know the preimage to claim it.
+Next, Boltz locks up chain bitcoin using the same hash so that these can be claimed with the previously generated preimage by the client.
+When the claim transaction for the chain bitcoin is broadcasted by the user, Boltz detects the preimage and in turn claims the lightning bitcoin.
+The [scripting](scripting.md) section contains details about how clients can construct claim transactions for their users.

-The [scripting docs](scripting.md) contain details about constructing claim transactions.
+The following states are traversed in the course of a Reverse Submarine Swap:

-1. `swap.created`: initial status of the Reverse Submarine Swap
+1. `swap.created`: initial state of the Reverse Submarine Swap
-2. `minerfee.paid`: only if the instance requires prepaying miner fees (our official instance do not) or the Reverse Swap enabled the Ethereum prepay miner fee; event is sent when the miner fee invoice is paid
+2. `minerfee.paid`: optional and currently not enabled on Boltz.
+If Boltz requires prepaying miner fees via a separate Lightning invoice, this event is sent when the miner fee invoice is paid
-3. `transaction.mempool`: the lockup transaction is found in the mempool which will happen after the user pay the hold invoice
+3. `transaction.mempool`: Boltz's lockup transaction is found in the mempool which will only happen after the user paid the Lightning hold invoice
-4. `transaction.confirmed`: the lockup transaction is included in a block.
-This status can and will be skipped if the user wants to accept a 0-conf transaction
+4. `transaction.confirmed`: the lockup transaction was included in a block.
+This state is skipped if the client optionally accepts the transaction without confirmation.
+Boltz broadcasts chain transactions non-RBF only.
-5. `invoice.settled`: the transaction claiming the onchain coins was broadcasted and Boltz received the offchain coins
+5. `invoice.settled`: the transaction claiming chain Bitcoin was broadcasted and Boltz received the Lightning bitcoin.
+This is the final status of a successful Reverse Submarine Swap.

-The status update `invoice.expired` is sent when the invoice(s) of Boltz expire and pending HTLCs are cancelled.
+The status `invoice.expired` is set when the invoice of Boltz expired and pending HTLCs are cancelled.
+If the swap expires without the lightning invoice being paid, the status of the swap will be `swap.expired`.

-If Boltz is unable to send the agreed amount of onchain coins after the invoice is paid, the status of the status will become `transaction.failed` and the pending lightning HTLC will be cancelled.
+If Boltz for some reason is unable to send the agreed amount of chain bitcoin after the user paid the Lightning invoice, the status of the swap will be `transaction.failed` and the pending lightning HTLC will be cancelled.
+The Lightning bitcoin automatically bounce back to the user, no further action or refund is required and the user didn't pay any fees.

-In case of the timelock expiring, Boltz will automatically refund its locked up coins.
-The status of the reverse swap will change to `transaction.refunded` and paying the invoice becomes futile because the locked up coins were already spent by the refunding transaction and only cause a pending HTLC in one of the channels of the user.
-If the reverse swap expires before the invoice is paid, the status of the swap will change to `swap.expired`.
+In case of the chain timelock expiring, Boltz will automatically refund its own locked chain Bitcoin.
+The status of the swap will be `transaction.refunded` and paying the invoice becomes futile because the locked up Bitcoin were already claimed back by Boltz and only cause a pending Lightning HTLC for the user, the payment won't execute.